ensembleanalytics/ensembleci/README.md

-# An Open Source CI/CD Platform For Data Engineers
+# A CI/CD Platform For Data Engineers

 Timeflow is a Continuous Integration and Continuous Delivery (CI/CD) platform designed specifically for the needs of Data Engineers.
 It is built around the open source project [dbt Core](https://github.com/dbt-labs/dbt-core), a new but rapidly adopted tool that is used for defining and executing data transformations using SQL.